aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/actions/_index.md

     }
 }
 ```

 ## Get Hyperlink Text

 A hyperlink has two parts: the text that shows in the document, and the destination URL.
 In some cases, it’s the text rather than the URL we need.

 Text and annotations/actions in a PDF file are represented by different entities.
-Text on а page is just а set of words and characters, while annotations bring some interactivity such as that inherent in a hyperlink.
+Text on a page is just a set of words and characters, while annotations bring some interactivity such as that inherent in a hyperlink.

 To find the URL content, you need to work with both annotation and text.
 The [Annotation](https://apireference.aspose.com/pdf/net/aspose.pdf.annotations/annotation) object does not have itself have the text but sits under the text on the page.
 So to get the text, the Annotation gives the URL’s bounds, while the Text object gives the URL contents.
 Please see the following code snippet.

 ```csharp
   {
         public static void Run()